 Pollution of water sources takes place in many forms.
 Agricultural waste and chemicals have impacts on surface and groundwater supplies.
 In many cases, industrial wastewater makes its way into seas and rivers.
 These affect aquatic animals and wildlife that rely on such supplies.
 The pollutants also render certain water supplies unfit for human use and consumption.

-Land pollution is another area of concern when examining environmental effects or environmental changes from human activities.
+Land pollution is another concern when examining environmental effects or changes from human activities.
 Toxic contaminants pollute the soil and create a host of environmental challenges.

 For instance, dumping trash in improper places can accelerate the release of chemicals in certain areas.
 The wide use and disposal of plastics also lead to microplastics slowly breaking down in the soil.

 As these activities affect the land, it leads to a loss of fertile land for agriculture.
 Other activities like mining and construction also cause depletion of resources and aggravate pollution.